rysavy-ondrej/Netfox.NDX/Docs/DiagnosticConstraintLanguage.md

 * Events are defined as maps because each event is assigned a name and expression that provides the event set selector.
 * Assert block consists of a list of constraints.
-* Select block constains map for creating resulting structure.
+* Select block contains a map for creating resulting structure.

 ## Model and Interpretation
-To evaluate rule in the given data the event model is defined.
-Data source is organized as the collection of events.
-Evaluating rule is then performed by translating the rule into LINQ query and executing this query for the provided input collection fo events.
+Rules are evaluated according to the specified event model.
+Event data model is a collection of events.
+Evaluating rule is performed by translating the rule into LINQ query and executing this query for the provided input collection of events.

 ### Events
 The model is based on events.
 An event is defined as: